hpesoj/gsl-pointers/README.md

 #### <a name="rvalue"></a> Construction from `T&&`

 Allowing construction from `T&&` is essential to allow passing of temporary arguments to `optional_ref<T>` parameters.
 The `optional` proposal decided to disable construction from `T&&` to prevent the accidental formation of dangling references by programmers who mistakenly expect `optional<T const&>` to extend the lifetime of temporaries as `T const&` does.
-However, we believe this is a price worth paying to enable temporaries to be passed as `optional_ref<T const>` parameters, especially given that `string_view`, a reference-like type with similar semantics, make the exact same compromise.
+However, we believe this is a price worth paying to enable temporaries to be passed as `optional_ref<T const>` parameters, especially given that [`std::basic_string_view`](http://en.cppreference.com/w/cpp/string/basic_string_view), a reference-like type with similar semantics, make the exact same compromise.

 #### <a name="copy"></a> Copy assignment

 The `optional<T&>` auxiliary proposal discusses how the semantics for copy assignment proved controversial.
 They ultimately chose _reference_ copy assignment semantics somewhat arbitrarily, copying the behaviour of [`std::reference_wrapper`](http://en.cppreference.com/w/cpp/utility/functional/reference_wrapper) and [`boost::optional`](www.boost.org/doc/libs/release/libs/optional/doc/html/index.html).
 The proposal mentions that most people insisted that `optional<T&>` be copy assignable, but no rationale is given.
-We speculate that this is because `optional<T>` is viewed by most people as inheriting the operations supported by `T`.
+We speculate that this is because `optional<T>` is viewed by most people as inheriting the operations defined by `T`.
 Since `T&` is copy assignable (although copy assignment for `T&` has _value_ semantics, not reference semantics), they reason that `optional<T&>` should be copy assignable as well.

 In contrast, we believe it is more helpful to think of `optional<T>` as a _container_ of `T` than as inheriting the interface of `T`; after all, `optional<T>` doesn't inherit other member functions from `T`, nor would it be correct to try and do so (despite it being suggested in [N4173](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4173.pdf)).
 Thus, we have disabled copy assignment for `optional_ref<T>`, as classes that contain `T&` are _not_ copy assignable.
 The desire to implement value semantic copy assignment may also be in part due to the misconception that the inability to rebind `T&` is a "flaw" in its design.
 On the contrary, the inability to rebind `T&` is a feature that is _intrinsic_ to its nature (hence the apparent dilemma of value vs. reference semantics for copy assignment of a reference-like type).
 The behaviour of the `optional<T&>` suggested in the auxiliary proposal can be closely reproduced by `optional<reference_wrapper<T>>`.

 ### <a name="optional"></a> An `optional<T>` class template

 Currently, nowhere in the guidelines is `optional<T>` mentioned.
 This is understandable, given that C++17 is still a work in progress.
-However, even when this new version of the standard is released, it will be some time before everyone following the guidelines has access to a production-ready implementation.
+Presumably the guidelines will be updated when C++17 is released.
+Even then, it will be some time before everyone following the guidelines has access to a production-ready implementation of the C++17 standard library.
 Given the fundamental role that `optional<T>` plays in accurately representing the concept of an "optional" value—an extremely common requirement—we suggest adding an implementation `optional<T>` to the GSL.
 Note that we still suggest adding `optional_ref<T>` as opposed to implementing `optional<T&>`, since any implementation of `optional<T>` should ideally be standard-conforming.
 If and when `optional<T&>` is standardized, the guidelines can be updated and instances of `optional_ref<T>` can easily be find-and-replaced (providing `optional<T&>` has roughly the same semantics as `optional_ref<T>`).

 ## <a name="annotation"></a> Thoughts on pointer annotation

-Introducing `observer<T>` and `optional_ref<T>` to the GSL and guidelines would not remove the need for pointer annotations such as `owner<T>` and `not_null<T>`.
-Annotations are necessary to help static analysis tools verify the integrity of code that must use pointers for whatever reason.
+Introducing `observer<T>` and `optional_ref<T>` to the GSL and guidelines would _not_ eliminate the need for pointer annotations such as `owner<T>` and `not_null<T>`.
+Annotations are necessary to help static analysis tools verify the integrity of low-level and legacy code that must use pointers for whatever reason.
 However, there are a number of things to be said about the current approach.

 Pointer types, as explained in this document, are multi-purpose, and thus support far to broad a range of operations for any one use case:

+* Array subscriptions makes sense only for pointers to arrays or elements of an array
-* Arithmetic operations make sense only for pointers to elements of an array
+* Pointer arithmetic operations make sense only for pointers to elements of an array
 * Assigning and checking for null makes sense only for pointers that can be null
-* Calling `delete` makes sense only for pointers returned by `new`
-* Calling `delete[]` makes sense only for pointers returned by `new[]`
+* Calling `delete` or `delete[]` makes sense only for pointers returned by `new` or `new[]`

 We suggest that a _bare_ `T*` (i.e. one without any annotations) _should_ only represent a non-owning pointer to a single object when pointers must be used.
 However, `T*` should also be implicitly "not null".
 This allows individual "features" of pointers to be _enabled_ using annotations, in the vein of `owner<T>`, rather than the approach taken by `not_null<T>`, which is to _disable_ a potentially unsafe "feature" that `T*` is assumed to have by default.
 Therefore, we suggest supporting the following annotations, one to enable each of the "features" listed above:

 * `array<T>` enables array subscription
-* `iterator<T>` enables pointer arithmetic operations
+* `iterator<T>` enables pointer arithmetic operations (and array subscription)
 * `nullable<T>` enables the null pointer state
 * `owner<T>` enables use of either `delete` or `delete[]` (when combined with `array<T>`)

 Note the distinction between owners of objects and owners of arrays, something the guidelines currently do not account for.
-We designated `array<T>` for this purpose as it would be error-prone to do something like `p++` on an `owner<iterator<T>>`.
+We designate `array<T>` for this purpose, rather than `iterator<T>`, as it would be error-prone to do something like `p++` on an `owner<iterator<T>>`.
 An example of correct use of these annotations is:

                    T*   p1 = &t;
              array<T*>  p2 = &arr;